koolskateguy89/arduino_21coa202_cw/doc.md

   managed by C macros, then keep this in your submission.
 If you have other things to say, then put them here.*

-Debug functions generally start with `_`, and are commented with `// debug`.
+Debug functions generally start with '`_`', and are commented with '`// debug`'.

 ## Reflection

 * *200–500 words of reflection on your code.
 Include those things that don’t work as well as you would like and how you would fix them.*

 I am very happy with my code.
-I think I thought of some ingenious solutions to some problems, such as managing the 64 most recent values and managing channels - using linkedlists is more memory friendly, at least initially.
+I think I thought of some ingenious solutions to some problems, such as managing the 64 most recent values and managing channels - using linkedlists is more memory friendly, at least initially, than using arrays.
 I believe everything works as desired.

 Though I am unhappy that I mixed C & C++ constructs and didn't necessarily try to stick to one.